rust-lang/rust/src/doc/book/structs.md

 }
 ```

-We can initializing a data structure (struct, enum, union) with named fields,
+Initialization of a data structure (struct, enum, union) can be simplified if
-by writing `fieldname` as a shorthand for `fieldname: fieldname`.
-This allows a
+fields of the data structure are initialized with variables which has same
-compact syntax for initialization, with less duplication:
+names as the fields.

 ```
 #![feature(field_init_shorthand)]